laike9m/Python-Type-Challenges/README.md

 3. Create a new directory under `challenges/`.
 The new directory's name should follow the pattern `[basic|intermediate|advanced]-name`.

    For example, say you want to add a new challenge about [Protocols](https://mypy.readthedocs.io/en/stable/protocols.html).
-Clearly this is an advanced topic, so you may name this directory `advanced-protocol`.
+Clearly this is an advanced topic, so you may name the directory `advanced-protocol`.

 4. Put a `question.py` in the new directory.
 Here's an example:
    ```python